zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

           <properties>
             <property>
               <name>listener</name>
-              <value>org.spf4j.test.log.junit4.DetailOnFailureRunListener</value> <!-- comma separate multiple listeners -->
+              <value>org.spf4j.test.log.junit4.Spf4jTestLogRunListener</value> <!-- comma separate multiple listeners -->
             </property>
           </properties>
         </configuration>
       </plugin>

- Or if your IDE is not smart enough to pick the run listeners up from your pom.xml, you can use the Spf4jTestLogJUnitRunner with @RunWith
+ Or if your IDE is not smart enough (you InteliJ and Eclipse) to pick the run listeners up from your pom.xml, you can use the Spf4jTestLogJUnitRunner in conjunction junit @RunWith annotation.
+If you have CustomClassRunners already, you can easily upgrade them to register Spf4jTestLogRunListener as done in Spf4jTestLogJUnitRunner.

  NOTE: since logging is JVM global, you should run your unit tests single threaded to be able to easily reason about your logging, and accurate log message attribution.